Pam Potter MBACP

 - Low self-esteem

 I offer the initial session free so that you can work out if you feel comfortable with me.

-I offer the initial session for £25.00 in order that you can work out if you would like to work with me.
+I offer the initial one hour session free in order for you to get a sense of how I work and to decide if you would like to work with me.